harman00749/Expense-Tracker/README.md

-# Expense-Tracker
+Expense Tracker

-A modern expense tracker built with HTML, CSS, and JavaScript that helps users save salary, record expenses, visualize spending, and monitor remaining balance through a clean responsive dashboard.
+A simple and modern expense tracker built with HTML, CSS, and JavaScript.

+Features

+- Save salary
+- Add and remove expenses
+- Track total spending and remaining balance
+- View a clean responsive dashboard

+Tech Stack

+- HTML
+- CSS
+- JavaScript

+Run

+Open `index.html` in your browser.